 The Finnish Social Science Data Archive (FSD) is a national resource centre for research and education.

 The archive is a national resource centre funded by the Ministry of Education and Culture and Tampere University.
-In addition, FSD receives project funding for research infrastructure projects from the Academy of Finland and CESSDA.
+In addition, FSD receives project funding for research infrastructure projects from the Research Council of Finland and CESSDA.
 Occasionally, FSD works on projects funded by other actors.

 FSD's main functions are